-After an initial history and physical exam of your feet, x-rays will be needed to tell the whole story and determine why corns and calluses are developing.
+After an initial history and physical exam of your feet x-rays may be needed to tell the whole story and determine why corns and calluses are developing.
 Your podiatrist is the expert in trimming down these areas of thick skin and will often apply comfortable padding to these painful corns and calluses.

 Special padding devices and materials may be available only from your podiatrist or doctor for your use at home.
 Medication for inflammation may be utilised to treat the underlying injury and sometimes a cortisone injection into the underlying bursal sac will be recommended to rapidly reduce pain and swelling.